ma-habibi/CHEM/readme.md

-# Chemical Molar Mass Calculator

-This program is a console-based application that can calculate the molar mass of a given chemical compound.
-It can be used to quickly calculate the molar mass of a compound for a chemistry experiment, for example.
+# CHEM

+This is a C++ library that provides functionality for working with chemical formulas.
+The library includes functions for parsing chemical formulas, calculating molar masses(for now only does this), and more functions can be add.

+The library is designed to be modular and extensible, allowing you to easily add new functionality as needed.
+It is open-source and can be used by anyone working with chemical formulas in C++.

 ## Getting Started

 To use this program, you will need to have a C++ compiler installed on your system.
-Once you have a compiler installed, simply clone this repository and compile the `Chem.cpp` file using your compiler of choice.
+Once you have a compiler installed, simply clone this repository and compile the `main.cpp` file using your compiler of choice.

 ## Usage